-Due to popular success of X-Men, several Hollywood Studios attempted to capitalize on the success of Fox’s first installment of the X-Men franchise and M. Night Shyamalan’s cult classic “Unbreakable,” Sony was the first to successfully earn critical and commercial success with Sam Raimi’s Spider-Man.
-While some including Daredevil, Catwoman, Fantastic Four (2005) were misfires.
-Universal Pictures decided to plant their own superhero franchise by adapting one of Stan Lee’s iconic big green giant known as “Hulk.”
+Due to popular success of “X-Men,” several Hollywood Studios attempted to capitalize on the success of Fox’s first installment of the X-Men franchise and M. Night Shyamalan’s cult classic “Unbreakable,” Sony was the first to successfully earn critical and commercial success with Sam Raimi’s “Spider-Man.”
+While some including “Daredevil,” “Catwoman,” “Fantastic Four” (2005) & “Elektra” were total misfires.
+Universal Pictures decided to plant their own superhero franchise by adapting Stan Lee’s iconic big green giant known as “Hulk.”

-The big reason why I wanted to write about this superhero film, is because Hulk is gonna appear in Thor: Ragnarok, which is the third solo film for The God Of Thunder himself, Thor.
+The big reason why I wanted to write about this superhero film, is because Hulk is gonna appear in “Thor: Ragnarok,” which is the third solo film for The God Of Thunder himself, Thor.

 This review contains SPOILERS, read at your own risk.

-Incredible: The Marvel logo is Green as in the titular character.
+Incredible: The Marvel logo is green as in the titular character.

 Sam Elliot and Nick Nolte’s performances were alright.
 They were the only good actors in the film.

 Bruce Banner/Hulk’s father is named David.
-This is a reference to 70’s TV Series The Incredible Hulk starring Bill Bixby as Bruce Banner, and Lou Ferrigno as Hulk.
+This is a reference to the 70’s TV Series The Incredible Hulk starring Bill Bixby as Bruce Banner, and Lou Ferrigno as Hulk.

 Hulk fighting The Army in the desert, was pretty good.